 Your IRAs, 401(k)s and other retirement accounts don't qualify for capital gains tax treatment, so there's no need to keep track of what investments you bought when.
 The only thing you need to retain is documentation of any nondeductible contributions, which you should have been reporting on your annual tax returns using Form 8606.

-You should keep those forms indefinitely, along with the Form 5498s your IRA custodian sends you that summarize your account activity for the year.
+You should keep those forms indefinitely, along with Form 5498 your IRA custodian sends you that summarize your account activity for the year.
 If you transfer your accounts—you roll your 401(k) into another employer's plan or change IRA custodians—keep that paperwork as well.

 One other exception: If you contributed to a 403(b) account before 1987, keep your old account statements indefinitely to prove you made the contributions.
 This money doesn't have to be withdrawn until age 75, while other retirement money generally has to come out earlier.